 Getting to your local GBBC Event

 Many of the GBBC events are easy to get to on public transport, making the whole day a sustainable one.
-With our trains serving most of the south coast between Portsmouth and Exeter, it's easy to find one close to you thanks to the MSC's handy list.
+With our trains serving most of the south coast between Portsmouth and Exeter, it's easy to find a beach clean close to you.